Tax-free cash recycling

 There is no definitive list of situations that will be caught by the recycling rules, but the following are some examples of situations that will be caught:

-- Paying the tax-free cash as a contribution (where the four rules are all met)
+- Paying the tax-free cash as a contribution (where the three rules are all met)

 - Borrowing to facilitate recycling (where it is intended to repay the loan with the tax-free cash)